Shre-19-yansh/Python---Happiness-Report-Analysis-/README.md

 •	happiness_report.csv – Contains data on happiness scores, rankings, and contributing factors for each country.

-•	case_study_solution.ipynb – Python notebook containing code, EDA, and visualizations.
+•	Case_Study_Solution.md – Python notebook containing code, EDA, and visualizations.

 ________________________________________
 ## 🎯 What We Did